KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\tests\actions\auth.py:18`

 **Description**:
-The `AuthActions.remove_user` method is designed to remove a user from the system based on their email address, likely as part of user management or account deactivation functionality within the EeazyCRM application.
+The `AuthActions.remove_user` method in the `AuthActions` class is used to remove a user from the authentication system using their email.
+It is likely called by an administrator or a function handling user management in the EeazyCRM application.

 ---